iann0036/tf-cfn-provider/docs/providers/opentelekomcloud/KmsKeyV1.md

 ## Properties

-TBC
+`KeyAlias` - (Required) The alias in which to create the key.
+It is required when we create a new key.
+Changing this updates the alias of key.

+`KeyDescription` - (Optional) The description of the key as viewed in OpenTelekomCloud console.
+Changing this updates the description of key.

+`Realm` - (Optional) Region where a key resides.
+Changing this creates a new key.

+`PendingDays` - (Optional) Duration in days after which the key is deleted after destruction of the resource, must be between 7 and 1096 days.
+Defaults to 7.
+It only be used when delete a key.

+`IsEnabled` - (Optional) Specifies whether the key is enabled.
+Defaults to true.
+Changing this updates the state of existing key.

 ## Return Values

 ### Fn::GetAtt

-`KeyAlias` - See Argument Reference above.
+`KeyAlias` - See Properties above.

-`KeyDescription` - See Argument Reference above.
+`KeyDescription` - See Properties above.

-`Realm` - See Argument Reference above.
+`Realm` - See Properties above.

 `KeyId` - The globally unique identifier for the key.